bommanna/.dotfiles/.config/vim/README.rst

-VIM configuration directory
+Vim configuration directory
 ===========================

 * ``autoload``: should only contain pathogen_
 * ``bundle``: pathogen managed plugins (split into colorschemes and others)
-* ``cache``: this directory contains information cached to disk by VIM plugins.
+* ``cache``: this directory contains information cached to disk by Vim plugins.
 Each subdirectory should contain a file named ``.gitignore`` with the following contents:

   .. code::